EyeScary-Development/Code-Tester/README.md

 # Code Tester
-A premade code tester library for the web, currently has : HTML, CSS and JS (with very experimental console support)
+A premade code tester library for the web, currently has :
+* HTML (with CSS and JS support)
+* CSS (test your css styling)
+* JS (with experimental console)

 ## Advantages
 * 🚀 Blazing fast
 * :accessibility: Simple